Introducing Aviation Rank and PredictHQ’s Future

 And it’s not just about the biggest events – one of the most common pieces of feedback we get from our airline customers is the breakthrough value for them is when they uncover the clusters of smaller events they would otherwise have missed.
 Often these perfect storms of demand have just as much impact as the biggest events, if not more.

 Identifying the most relevant events for airlines requires finding and verifying many more.
 PredictHQ’s systems find more than half a million new events each month.
 More than 20,000 of these are ranked as major impact by our general ranking system, PHQ Rank.
-These 20,000 or so have huge impact on many companies, but airlines are focused on a very particular behaviour – will people book plane tickets to attend?
+These 20,000 or so have huge impact on many companies, but airlines are focused on a very particular behavior – will people book plane tickets to attend?
 Aviation Rank sorts through all our events to identify the ones that will.

 The potential of knowing your company’s high-impact events is huge.
 Aviation Rank™ reveals to an airline where they can focus their efforts to achieve more accurate load factoring.
 And it is powerfully useful for managing inventory, supply chains and minimizing surplus capacity on a route.
 Most airlines revenue analysts work off a list of HSE (holidays and special events) but these lists can’t provide insight into all the high-value events worth tracking.